NHS Vasectomy

 What is a Vasectomy?

-A vasectomy is a permanent method of contraception for men.
+The procedure is a non-scalpel mid-line vasectomy and is the least invasive permanent method of contraception for men.
 It involves cutting and sealing the vas deferens, the tubes that carry sperm, to prevent sperm from entering the semen.

 It does not affect libido, hormone levels, or ability to ejaculate.